MBR VS GPT | What's the Difference and Which Is Better

 Boot Mode

-Both BIOS and UEFI are essentially low-level software that starts when you power on your PC.
-BIOS is the more traditional way and UEFI the newer.
+BIOS and UEFI are low-level software that starts when you power on your PC.
+BIOS is the traditional approach, while UEFI is the newer alternative.

 The Boot Process of BIOS: